Marie Curie biography

 Marie Curie made many breakthroughs in her lifetime.
 She is the most famous female scientist of all time, and has received numerous posthumous honors.

-In 1995, her and her husband's remains were interred in the Panthéon in Paris, the final resting place of many France's greatest minds.
+In 1995, her and her husband's remains were interred in the Panthéon in Paris, the final resting place of France's greatest minds.
 Curie became the first and only woman to be laid to rest there.

 Curie also passed down her love of science to the next generation.
 Her daughter Irène Joliot-Curie followed in her mother's footsteps, winning the Nobel Prize in Chemistry in 1935.
 Joliot-Curie shared the honor with her husband Frédéric Joliot for their work on their synthesis of new radioactive elements.